Hypocalcemia is an abnormally low blood calcium level. This article discusses low blood calcium level in infants.

 These babies may also have a slow heart rate and low blood pressure.

-Diagnosis is usually made when a blood test shows that the infant's calcium levels are low.
+Diagnosis is usually made when a blood test shows that the infant's calcium level is low.

 The baby may get extra calcium, if needed.

-Problems with low calcium levels in newborns or premature infants usually do not continue long-term.
+Problems with low calcium level in newborns or premature infants usually do not continue long-term.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.